MrXcitement/exercism-csharp/README.md

 # Exercism 'C' Track
-An Exercism 'c#' track project.
+My Exercism 'c#' track solutions.

 ## Overview
 This project uses the docker exercism c# image to create a container that can be